 The Application for the Holland Community Opera Fellowship is unique and made up of multiple elements.
-The goal of the Fellowship application is to get a sense of the whole person, not just you as a singer, but what drives you as a person.
+The goal of the Fellowship application is to get a sense of the whole person and what drives you.

 Your Essay Questions

-When you think about engaging communities through the arts, how do you imagine utilizing your creative process, practice and/or skill?
+- When you think about engaging communities through the arts, how do you imagine utilizing your creative process, practice and/or skill?
 In your answer, describe a population you would like to work with and how you would use your talents to engage with them.